You’ve probably thought about becoming one of them Buddha-types at least once in your life, right?

 Okay, I thought.
 I’m game.

-Never one for yoga and chanting … the next thing you know, I’m all over this stuff.
+Never one for yoga and chanting or many other personal development activities … the next thing you know, I’m all over this stuff.

 Especially the exercise where you count every other number and practice something like repressing the rest to increase concentration.
 There are some good meditations on his site as well (I especially like the one called Opposites and Spaces).